 Plastiq Referral Program

-Plastiq has a referral program in which it rewards you for inviting friends to use the platform.
+Plastiq has a referral program that rewards you for inviting friends to use the platform.

 When they sign up using your referral code or link and make a payment (s) totalling $500, you receive 100 Fee-Free Dollars (FFDs).